smallwat3r/shhh/README.md

 access:

 * Shhh at http://localhost:5000
-* Database records using Adminer via http://localhost:8080
+* Database records using Adminer at http://localhost:8080

 </details>